 - A room will be assigned according to the size of your group, and a tab will be given to you indicating your session's starting and ending times.

-- Go to your room, pick your songs with the karaoke player and sing with the provided microphones.
+- Go to your room, pick your songs through the remote controls and sing with the provided microphones.

 - When your time is up, bring your tab to the counter for payment or inquire about an extension.

 Picking songs with the karaoke player